• Skip to primary navigation

 Ribbon with Days of the week on them

-Hanging clothing help save surface space and works well in smaller homes.
-It also you to take an item out without disturbing the other items.
+Hanging clothing helps save surface space and works well in smaller homes.
+It also lets you take an item out without disturbing the other items.
+I've been using this method for about a year now and am enjoying the outfits I have already completed in my closet.

-If you are not a fan of hanging your clothes, this section will be for you.
+If you do not like hanging your clothes, this section will be for you.

 How to Group Your Folded Items on Shelves?